Sin

 Its forgiveness

-God never ceases to offer his pardon to whoever returns to him.
-Christ bore the sin of the world to deliver men from it, and he entrusted to his Church the power to remit sins: “Those whose sins you forgive, they are forgiven them.”
-John 20:23 Mortal sin is forgiven in the sacrament of penance, which gives back the lost grace; venial sin is also effaced by contrition, prayer and the Eucharist.
-To the one who acknowledges his fault, mercy is always promised: “If we confess our sins, he is faithful and just to forgive us them.”
+God never ceases to offer his forgiveness to whoever returns to him.
+Christ bore the sin of the world to deliver men from it, and he entrusted to his Church the power to forgive sins: “If you forgive the sins of any, they are forgiven them.”
+John 20:23 Mortal sin is lifted in the sacrament of penance, which restores to the soul the grace it had lost and reconciles it with God.
+Already perfect contrition, that sorrow born of the love of God more than of fear, restores grace before confession itself, to whoever keeps the firm will to have recourse to this sacrament as soon as he can.
+Venial sin is wiped away by many paths: contrition of heart, prayer, almsgiving, the sacramentals, and above all the Eucharist, which strengthens charity.
+To the one who acknowledges his fault, mercy is always promised: “If we confess our sins, he is faithful and just to forgive us our sins.”
 1 John 1:9